Management - Graduate

 The Faculty will be offering a structured year of required courses only with studies concentrated in two days a week: Monday, Tuesday or Wednesday, from 15:45 to 21:30 and Friday, from 08:00 to 13:45.
 (Concentration of Innovation and Entrepreneurship will be conducted on Sunday and Friday) For more information please see the Hebrew website.

-Calendar year: two semesters + summer semester.
+Calendar year: two semesters + summer semester for Dean courses.

 Master of Science in Management Sciences (M.Sc.)